 My last 10 years started with my commissioning as an Army Officer, trained as a Physician Assistant.
 With my degree in hand and gold bars on my shoulder, I was overnight a Second Lieutenant!
-I had 5 years as a Master Sergeant at that time, and as anyone who has served as an enlisted person understands that was quite a demotion.
-In prestige to say the least.
-Thus started my third decade, now practicing primary care and combat medicine.
+I had 5 years as a Master Sergeant at that time, and as anyone who has served as an enlisted person understands, that was quite a demotion.
+In prestige, to say the least.
+Thus, I started my third decade, now practicing primary care and combat medicine.

 My final tour of service wrapped up with 3 years as an instructor and training team leader at Ft Sam Houston Texas.
 I was set on this course by the Chief of Army PA's Lieutenant Colonel Lou Smith.
-I first met, then Chief Warrant Officer 3, Lou Smith when I was a Sergeant First Class serving in Bad Tolz Germany assigned to the 1st Battalion 10th Special Forces Group.
+I first met, then Chief Warrant Officer 3, Lou Smith when I was a Sergeant First Class serving in Bad Tölz, Germany assigned to the 1st Battalion 10th Special Forces Group.
 He noticed my passion for teaching and saw the quality of my work as the primary creator and senior instructor of the NATO International Long Range Reconnaissance and Patrol Medic Course given in Wiengarten Germany.
 Now in the summer of 2001, LTC Smith charged me with bringing a combat mindset to the hospital world of Fort Sam medic training.
 The army was finally changing its mindset of how medics were to be trained.
 No longer was a hospital to be the primary emphasis.
 The new 91W course was to create a Combat Medic from the ground up.
 The techniques and training philosophy of the Special Operations world needed to be brought to the conventional army.
-As the events of history would have it, just in time.
+As the events of history would have it, just in time sine it was only 3 months after my joining the program that the 9/11 attack happened.
 In my three years at Fort Sam, I and my nurse instructor with our 20 outstanding sergeants instructed some 4000 students.
 We were but one of 6 such teams.

 Two years prior to retirement from service, at the end of 2004, I earned my scuba instructor certification with the prestigious National Association of Underwater Instructors (NAUI) and have gone on to become a Mixed-Gas Technical, Open and Closed Circuit Instructor.
-These ratings, alone with being qualified in technical wreck penetration, paired well with my medical and other army skills, which afforded me my the next career opportunity.
+These ratings, along with being qualified in technical wreck penetration, paired well with my medical and other army skills to afforded me my the next career opportunity.

 During the spring and summers of 2005 through 2011, I crewed aboard a research vessel in the Florida Keys.
 I worked as Diving Officer, Deck Chief, Security and Medical Officer as well as deck hand, fetch and carry, cook, bottle washer and the coveted "head" custodian (bathroom janitor).
 It afforded me great opportunity to do, see and be part of many miraculous projects and adventures.